Behaviour Management Teacher Mentoring

 Student behaviour is influenced by the quality of teaching and a teacher's understanding of confounding issues such as student personality, class cohesion, student's sense of belonging, goals of misbehavior and learning difficulties.

-Bill's background in School Counselling, school systems of behaviour management, Restorative Practices and Learning Disabilities gives him a wide view of classroom management and his personable manner and empathy ensures that he works well with those he mentors, helping them to make changes to their practice that stick.
+Bill's background in School Counselling, school systems of behaviour management, Restorative Practices and Learning Disabilities gives him a wide view of classroom management and his personable manner and empathic approach ensures that he works well with those he mentors, helping them to make changes to their practice that stick.